Silver Supply and Demand – 2015.

 Starting in 2016, the Chinese silver panda coin will be minted in a slightly smaller 30g size.

-Check out Chinese Silver Panda coins for sale at these dealers:
+Check out Chinese Silver Panda coins for sale at:

 Golden Eagle Coins